Book

 • Take a winter road trip: head north to Calumet to check out the Keweenaw National Historical Park on the weekends to discover copper mining history, or head up to the far north to Copper Harbor and witness the beauty of Lake Superior in mid-winter's embrace.
 Stay close by and explore the Finnish heritage of Hancock and take a Quincy Mine tour!
 Each community within the Keweenaw is wonderfully unique and the views along the way are absolutely magical.

 • Treat yourself to a spa day: it's chilly walking around admiring statues!
 Warming up after chilling out is a Keweenaw specialty - we do love our saunas and spas!
 The Nordic Spa at Mount Bohemia has a plethora of ways to relax - Finnish Sauna, Himalayan Salt Sauna, Steam Room, Float Pod, Cold and Hot Pools, Cold Mist Rooms (and more)!
-Takka Saunas in Hancock and the Copper Harbor area offer curated sauna experiences for your perfect location and relaxation.
+Takka Saunas in Hancock offer curated sauna experiences for Bridge-view relaxation!

 Get Winter (Carnival) Inspiration